+Use our dashboard example to create an effective report using simple steps.
 Our primary goal is to show the main metrics and provide a comparative view of other products.
-Let us see how the final result looks like:
+The result looks like this:

-To measuring performance and creating a report is a simple procedure, we’ll apply the good old offset function and conditional formatting.
-This spreadsheet allows the user to select the dimension of data and shows sales efficiency right away.
+Measuring performance and creating a report is not always a straightforward procedure.
+First, we’ll apply the OFFSET function and conditional formatting.
+This spreadsheet allows the user to select the data dimension and shows sales efficiency immediately.

-1. We have the raw data for 100 sales reps and for 4 products.
+We have the raw data for 100 sales reps and four products.
 The data looks as shown below.

-2. First, create named ranges for further calculations.
-Select the cell or range, in this example, we’ll use both of them.
-Select the =data!$E$10:$E$109 the range on the ‘data’ sheet.
+First, create named ranges for further calculations.
+Next, select the cell or range.
+In this example, we’ll use both of them.
+Finally, choose the =data!$E$10:$E$109, the range on the ‘Data’ sheet.

 Go to the Formulas tab!
 In the Defined Names group, click Define Name.
 Enter a Name (menu) for the range.
 Select cell E6 and add a name (sort_order)